Kartikdot/Kartikdot.github.io/index.md

 In my free time I like to watch F1, and play the F1 game.

 # Updates

-*   **September '21**: Joined teh Azure Cosmos DB team to explore my interest in Distributed systems.
+*   **September '21**: Joined teh Azure Cosmos DB team to explore my interest in Distributed systems

 *   **August '21**: Got promoted!
 Hurray!

 *   **March '21**: Received Merit Scholarship from College!

 *   **January '21**: What a way to start the year.
 Won the org wide Hackathon.
-This was a great learning experience where I got the opportunity to work with some amazing people.
+This was a great learning experience where I got the opportunity to work with some amazing people

 *   **August '20**: Starting out on my first full time job as a Software Developer. #MSFTian!

 *   **June '20**: Presenting at my first conference: Internation conference on Data Analytics and Management